 Content

 Once your design is set up, you’ll need to fill your site with content and possibly start a blog.
-You can write on your own, but it’s usually the best to hire a professional writer who knows how to include your keywords and turn your visitors into customers.
+You can write on your own, but it’s usually best to hire a professional writer who knows how to include your keywords and turn your visitors into customers.

 Depending on your quality standard, you can spend as little as € 1 per page as a novice writer wants and up to € 100 per page or more as professionals demand.